-Water kefir generally takes 24-48 hours to culture.
+It generally takes 48-72 hours to make the finished product of water kefir.
 The exact time will vary depending on environmental factors, the most important of which is temperature.
-Allowing the water kefir grains to culture for longer than 72 hours puts you at risk of starving the grains and potentially damaging them.

 We do not recommend adding fruit or other flavoring to the water kefir with the grains during the first ferment.
 Some fruits and other flavouring may be damaging to the water kefir grains.
 Flavors can be added to the second ferment.